training-yoyosan/example-backend/README.md

 ## Demo

 Check out SPA live demo at http://frex.mpalade.ro.
+Use `admin@example.local` and password `test1234` to login.

 You can access the Laravel demo at http://baex.mpalade.ro.